hjkwonispl/gnl/README.md

 - If you want to get attrubution heatmap of predicted class with 'ResNet50' for '1651'th image by our method (Fig 5. (e)-(f)),
    > python src/main.py -md guided_integrated_gradients -mn ResNet50 -si 1651 -ie 1 -ei 1652

-- If you want to get attrubution heatmaps of predicted class with 'VGG16' for 5,000 linearly sampled images from the validation split of ImageNet by ours (Table I),
+- If you want to get attribution heatmaps of predicted class with 'VGG16' for 5,000 linearly sampled images from the validation split of ImageNet by ours (Table I),
    > python src/main.py -md integrated_gradients -mn VGG16 -si 1 -ie 10 -ei 50000